-To be more precise it was in a small community just out of Wiesbaden City Centre.
+More precisely, it was in a small community out of Wiesbaden City Centre.

-Jake, has unfortunately passed away just recently, June 2018, after a very full life being an expat cat.
+Unfortunately, Jake passed away just recently, in June 2018, after an entire life being an ex-pat cat.
 As he and Yvette just happened to be from America.
-That event has prompted me to write about our housesit in the company of Jake while Yvette went climbing a mountain.
-Both of whom have travelled far and wide though Yvette more than Jake, as he was more of a homebody, and much preferred to have the company of housesitters while Yvette went away to clock up yet another country to her evergrowing long list of places she has explored.
+That event prompted me to write about our housesit in the company of Jake while Yvette went climbing a mountain.
+Both have travelled far and wide, though Yvette more than Jake, as he was more of a homebody and much preferred to have the company of housesitters.
+At the same time, Yvette went away to clock up yet another country to her evergrowing long list of places she has explored.
 It is with much interest that I still follow Yvette and her travels.

-As a side note, interestingly most of the people we housesit do not come from the country that they are currently residing in.
+As a side note, interestingly, most of the people we housesit do not come from the country that they are currently residing in.
 We really do live in a mobile world.
-Which is great as it gives us the opportunity to meet many varied people who love travelling.
+This is great as it allows us to meet many varied people who love travelling.

 How did we find our first housesit in Germany?

-Brilliant fun as we got to appreciate the history and architecture, to sample local cuisine, and to relax around the neighbourhood with Jake.
+Brilliant fun as we got to appreciate the history and architecture, sample local cuisine and relax around the neighbourhood with Jake.

 Fortunately, we were able to connect not only with Yvette to converse about her life in Germany and America.
-We also had the opportunity to chat on more than a few occasions with her German neighbour.
-Who showed an avid interest in what we did and in return she was interesting company.
-So over a drink, we would share a few laughs as we listened and learned.
+We also had the opportunity to chat with her German neighbour on more than a few occasions.
+She showed an avid interest in what we did; in return, she was an exciting company.
+So we would share a few laughs over a drink as we listened and learned.

 What did we explore in & around Wiesbaden?

 Firstly, it was working out where to purchase a weekly bus pass, which we found at the train station in a small building where people caught the buses.
-An obvious place I suppose, after spending an hour looking for it.
+A prominent place, I suppose, after spending an hour looking for it.

-Learning what are the local food specialties and seeking them out to try, via the local markets, supermarkets then came the fun and joy of cooking and eating.
+Learning the local food specialties and seeking them out to try, via the local markets and supermarkets, the fun and joy of cooking and eating came.
 Which meant we got to visit the local farmers’ markets as well as the supermarkets that had an incredibly long aisle dedicated to just pasta, for some reason the Squire suggested he quickly go and grab something instead of me doing so!.
 Those moments had us entertained for more than an hour or two, having to limit ourselves to short bursts as there was too much to see and do outside those four walls.

 After acquainting ourselves with all the practical requirements such as purchasing weekly bus tickets, supermarkets, and the markets.